Democrat Trump Impeachment Talk Not About Politics But ‘Broken Laws’

 However, these efforts to impeach Trump are largely fueled by the support of the American voters.
 Unfortunately for Trump, it’s not just laypersons that want to see the new president forcibly removed from his new gig.
 And Democrats in the House and Senate are citing what they call Trump’s crimes and violations, violations that could (according to Trump opponents) be considered “high crimes and misdemeanors.”

-According to Minnesota democratic representative Keith Ellison, Trump has been in violation of the law from day one, reports Fox News.
+According to Minnesota democratic representative Keith Ellison, Trump has been in violation of the law from day one, Fox News reported.

 “I mean on day one he was in violation of the Emoluments Clause.”